 Configure the following parameters.

-NoteEach instance type supports a specific number of CPU cores, memory capacity, maximum connections, and maximum IOPS.
-If the primary instance uses Premium Local SSDs, read-only instance specifications must be greater than or equal to the primary instance specifications.
-For more information, see Instance types for read-only RDS for PostgreSQL instances.
+NoteEach instance type specifies CPU cores, memory, maximum connections, and maximum IOPS.
+For Premium Local SSDs, read-only specifications must match or exceed the primary instance.
+Instance types for read-only RDS for PostgreSQL instances.

-Parameter Description Billing Method Subscription: One-time payment for long-term use.
-Pay-as-you-go: Billed by the hour for short-term use.
-After confirming the instance meets your needs, change the billing method to subscription.
-Product Type YiTian is available only when the Storage Type of the primary instance is ESSD or Premium ESSD.
-For more information about Standard and YiTian, see Product types.
+Parameter Description Billing Method Subscription: Upfront payment for long-term use.
+Pay-as-you-go: Hourly billing for short-term use.
+Switch to subscription after the instance meets your needs.
+Product Type YiTian is available only when the primary instance Storage Type is ESSD or Premium ESSD.
+Compare Standard and YiTian in Product types.
 Zone Each zone is an independent physical location within a region.
 Multi-zone deployment supports zone-disaster recovery.
-Instance Type General-purpose Instance Types: The instance exclusively occupies allocated memory and I/O resources, but shares CPU and storage resources with other general-purpose instances on the same host.
-Dedicated Instance Types: The instance exclusively occupies CPU, memory, storage, and I/O resources.
-Dedicated host instance types provide the highest specifications and exclusively occupy all resources on the physical host.
-Storage Capacity Storage for data files, system files, write-ahead log (WAL) files, and transaction files.
+Instance Type General-purpose Instance Types: Exclusive memory and I/O, shared CPU and storage with other instances on the same host.
+Dedicated Instance Types: Exclusive CPU, memory, storage, and I/O. Dedicated-host types provide the highest specifications and occupy all resources on the physical host.
+Storage Capacity Covers data files, system files, WAL files, and transaction files.
 Adjustable in 5 GB increments.
-Cannot be less than the storage capacity of the primary instance.
-For more information, see Instance types for read-only RDS for PostgreSQL instances.
-Click Next: Instance Configuration and configure the following parameters.
+Must be at least the storage capacity of the primary instance.
+Instance types for read-only RDS for PostgreSQL instances. -

-Parameter Description Network Type By default, the network type, VPC, and vSwitch of Primary Node match the primary instance.
+Parameter Description Network Type Defaults to the same network type, VPC, and vSwitch of Primary Node as the primary instance.
 Release Protection Available only when Billing Method is Pay-as-you-go.
-Prevents accidental instance release.
-For more information, see Enable or disable Instance Release Protection.
+Prevents accidental release.
+Enable or disable Instance Release Protection.
 Resource Group Same as the primary instance.
 Cannot be modified.
 Time Zone Same as the primary instance.
 SLR Authorization No configuration needed.
 Permissions are granted when the primary instance is purchased.
-For more information, see SLR authorization required from October 10, 2022.
-Instance Name A description to identify the read-only instance.
-Click Next: Confirm Order.
+SLR authorization required from October 10, 2022.
+Instance Name A description to identify the read-only instance. -

 Read the Terms of Service, click Confirm Order, and complete the payment.